sveetch/Optimus/docs/basics.rst

         }

 **ENABLED_BUNDLES**
-    Key names of enabled bundles to use, by default all known bundles (from setting ``EXTRA_BUNDLES``) are enabled.
+    Key names of enabled bundles to use, by default all known bundles (from setting ``BUNDLES``) are enabled.
 If you don't want to enable them all, just define it with a list of bundle names to enable.
 **FILES_TO_SYNC**
     Sources files or directories to synchronize within the published static directory.
 This is usually used to put on some assets in the static directory like images that don't need to be compressed with assets bundles.